I had a very enjoyable weekend! Here is the first formal review from the tour.

 I look forward to reading others'.
 The amp is packed up and ready for instructions from the mother ship for its next destination.

 Andrew, let me know if there is a particular place you would like this review.
-I am also posting it over on the Omega circle. ..........Peter
+I am also posting it over on the Industry circle thread. ..........Peter

 Oh, an amp tour.
 What a fun opportunity to hear a different amp and compare to my current favorite.
 The difficulty is that this favorite is one I thought would be my last amp ever!
 These tours sure can be disruptive!

 Mine is a hand crafted single ended pentode designed and built by the famous Dennis Had, an Inspire KT-150.
 The amp on tour, Wolf Ear Audio "Kitoki" is a single ended triode designed and built by Andrew Rintoul in Alberta Canada.
 Shouldn't be that different!
 Source is the Cambridge Audio Azur 851N, their flagship streamer and DAC.
 Speakers are Omega Super Alnico Monitors at 93db sensitivity.

 As some Omega Circle participants may know, I have a complex system with the Inspire preamp, a Marchand line level 2-way crossover, active woofer modules, active subs, and powered supertweeters.
 Testing was with all different combos and is described mostly in comparison to what I am familiar with.
 I did also test with source directly input into the amp run full range to Omegas run full range with no woofers/sub/tweeters and compared to the Inspire with the same configuration.